cu-library/cuirator-box/README.md

 Barebones CentOS 7 box for [Cuirator](https://github.com/cu-library/cuirator) development and testing.

-Bash for readability by student contributors.
+Uses PostgreSQL for development db and SQLite for test db.

-Uses SQLite only.
 Fedora and Solr run in Jetty with fcrepo_wrapper and solr_wrapper.

 Edit env vars in `config` then